 Although few cases of adverse reactions to latex mattresses have been reported, it’s still worth doing ample research about the levels of proteins and processes used by latex mattress companies.

-Our cover is 29 percent knit fabric, 67 percent viscose, and 4 percent polyester.
-The no-move bottom panel is also made of polyester.
+Our cover is 29 percent Viscose, 67 percent Polyester, and four percent Lycra (all +/- five percent).
+The non-slip bottom panel is also made of 100 percent polyester with a non-FR coating.

 Perhaps the largest offender when it comes to mattresses is dust mites.
 Prepare to be grossed out: Dust mites are microscopic creatures that live in pillows, mattresses, blankets, carpets, and other soft materials.
-It’s their waste and body fragments that some people are allergic to, in various degrees of severity.
-Although dust mites are a fact of life, studies have shown that the foam mattress and the spring mattress types are the most susceptible to dust mites.
+Although dust mites are a fact of life, studies have shown that foam mattress are usually more susceptible to dust mites than spring and coil mattresses.

 Mold and Mildew

-Like most natural fibers, wool can be an allergen.
-It’s probably best to avoid wool in your bed, mattress, and bed covers, just to reduce the chances of having an allergic reaction.
+A common misconception is that wool is an allergen.
+Although case studies have found that due to the coarse nature of wool, it is often an irritant to the skin rather than an allergen.
+It’s probably best to avoid wool in your bed, mattress, and bed covers, just to reduce the chances skin irritation.
 If wool sweaters feel itchy to you, definitely don’t sleep on the same material!

 Organic Mattresses – What You Need to Know

-Organic mattresses are quickly becoming more popular in the mattress industry, with many mattress companies now touting a green mattress, an eco-friendly bed or an organic mattress.
+Organic mattresses are quickly becoming more popular in the mattress industry, with many mattress companies now touting a green mattress, an eco-friendly bed, or an organic mattress.
 How can you know which mattresses are really organic and eco-friendly?
 Look for these organic and low-environmental impact certifications: the Global Organic Textile Standard (GOTS), CertiPUR US, GreenGuard, and the OEKO-TEX Standard 100.
 Mattresses certified by these standards, such as an OEKO-TEX certified mattress, will be organic and mean you can sleep on an eco-friendly mattress every night.
 There are many organic and eco-friendly materials, such as organic wool, natural latex mattresses, some polyurethane foams, and eco-friendly memory foam.
-Purple actually uses CertiPUR-US certified foams, which are eco-friendly materials, so you can rest easy on Purple Mattress (though it’s not quite 100% organic)!
+Purple actually uses CertiPUR-US certified foams, which are eco-friendly materials, so you can rest easy on Purple Mattress!

-Why You Should Choose Purple for a Non Toxic Mattress
+Why You Should Choose Purple for a Non-Hazardous Mattress

-Purple achieves its goal of helping people feel better by making safety a priority.
-Purple’s products have no off-gassing from harmful chemicals and only use CertiPUR-US® Certified foam with our mattress.
-Purple’s Hyper-Elastic Polymer™ is made with non-toxic, mineral oil-based, food-contact grade materials.
-You could eat it if you wanted to and be totally fine (even though we don’t recommend that!)
+Purple works toward achieving its goal of helping people feel better by making safety a priority.
+Purple’s mattresses only use CertiPUR-US® Certified foam and Hyper-Elastic Polymer™ (the Purple Grid™) is made with mineral oil-based, food-contact grade materials with no known toxins.

-Purple’s flame barrier is free of dangerous, toxic chemicals and is an extra barrier, in addition to the cover, between people and the non-toxic plastic powder coating we use to prepare our beds for packaging.
+Purple’s flame barrier has no added chemicals and has no known toxins.
+Plus, it’s an extra barrier, in addition to the cover, between people and the non-toxic plastic powder coating we use to prepare our beds for packaging.

 Purple’s mission is to help people feel better.
 We try to achieve this in several ways: through our ridiculously comfortable Hyper-Elastic Polymer™ technology, through our high-quality polyurethane foam, through our knee-slapping videos, and through our commitment to living healthier, happier lives.